ibm-cloud-docs/language-translator/doc-translator.md

 - Create an instance of the service:
     1. Sign up for a free {{site.data.keyword.Bluemix_notm}} account or log in.
-    1. Select a service plan, e.g. select the free lite plan for testing the service.
+    1. Select a service plan.
+For example, select the free lite plan for testing the service.
     1. Click **Create**.

 - Copy the credentials to authenticate to your service instance:
     1. On the service dashboard, click the **Service credentials** tab.
     1. Click **View credentials** under **Actions**.
-    2. Copy the `apikey`, and `url` values.
+    1. Copy the `apikey` value.

     With some service instances you authenticate by providing a username and password.
 If you see `username` and `password` in the credentials, use those values instead of `apikey` and `{apikey_value}` in the examples in this tutorial.